Food Truck Branding: The Definitive Guide

 Be creative!
 There are a million different visual ways to communicate “taco,” “barbecue,” “ice cream,” or “sushi.”
-Affine’s fabulous wood-grain hog graphic communicates their love of creative charcuterie recipes.
+Affine’s amazing wood-grain hog graphic expresses their love of creative charcuterie recipes.

 Think outside the box and make sure to infuse your graphic style with your brand’s personality.